I develop engaging learning experiences by combining game elements and visual design.

 Write the numbers 0-9 when prompted

 Number City demonstrates my ability to use visual storytelling and mnemonics to support learning.
-It shows how I can approach foundational memorization in a way that moves beyond rote repetition while maintaining clear learning goals.
+It shows how I can approach simple memorization in a way that moves beyond rote repetition.

 "This was just what I needed to get my homeschooled child to learn numbers.
 I suspect he may have dyscalculia.
 No matter how many drills we did over and over, he just could not recognize numbers 6-9 for the whole school year.
 I looked around, hoping to find something like Letterland characters, but for numbers, and this is it.
 He is now, after just a few times going through these cards, able to recognize the numbers.
 He still struggles remembering when writing, but when he asks what does an 8 look like, I am able to tell him "it looks like a spider".
 Then he can write it.
 Brilliant.
 Thank you for creating this resource."